tudorpintea999/kailua/book/src/validator.md

 ### Endpoints
 The first four arguments specify the endpoints that the validator should use to generate fault proofs:
-* `eth-rpc-url`: The parent chain (ethereum) endpoint for reading proposals and publishing proofs.
+* `eth-rpc-url`: The parent chain (Ethereum) endpoint for reading proposals and publishing proofs.
 * `beacon-rpc-url`: The DA layer (eth-beacon chain) endpoint for retrieving rollup data.
 * `op-geth-url`: The (archive) rollup `op-geth` endpoint to read fault proving witness data from.
 * `op-node-url`: The rollup `op-node` endpoint to read sequencing proposals from.